Savings and investment income: savings and dividend income is the highest part of total income

 SAIM1110 gives an example of the application of these rules for 2019-20.

 In this example the personal allowance reduces the employment income.
 ITA07/S25 provides for the deduction of allowances in the way which will result in the greatest reduction in the taxpayer’s liability to tax.

-There are changes to the starting rate for savings for 2015-16.
+The starting rate for savings was changed in 2015-16.
 Further details can be found at SAIM1112.